 Addiction is common among artists

 Very unfairly, artists are often associated with some unhealthy lifestyles and many people believe that all sorts of vices such as gambling or drug addiction go hand in hand with this profession.
 Whether this stereotype comes from the movies or some individual examples from real life, we shouldn’t buy into it.
-Gambling, drugs, and other vices are present in all spheres of life, whether it be sports, entertainment, politics, economics, or art; however, just because some people are a part of that lifestyle, it doesn’t mean that the whole group is.
+Gambling (we are not talking about an occasional casino game in Spela), drugs, and other vices are present in all spheres of life, whether it be sports, entertainment, politics, economics, or art; however, just because some people are a part of that lifestyle, it doesn’t mean that the whole group is.

 Artists are broke

 This is usually the reason why artistic professions aren’t the most popular ones and why some parents try to dissuade their children from pursuing them.
 Because of that, it is very important that we debunk this stereotype and acknowledge that the majority of artists do in fact live normal lives with decent paychecks.
 Just like with any other job, working hard will probably do the trick.
 This is even easier today and with the help of technology and social media, you can reach a wide audience and more customers who are willing to pay you for your beautiful art.

 It is believed that artists are never completely satisfied with their products and that they are always striving for perfection.
 Of course, some artists are indeed perfectionists and want their art to flawlessly mimic the image they have in their minds.
 That is why they often get frustrated when things just aren’t going the way they imagined it.
 But don’t we all?
 Perfectionism isn’t inclusive to this group of people, as there are many perfectionists in all professions.
 Moreover, many artists are the exact opposite and are proud of the fact that their art isn’t perfect and that it has flaws just like anything else in life.